sepp89117/Teensy_UI/README.md

 # Teensy_UI
-User interface for Teensy from version 3 upwards with touchscreen
+Graphical user interface for Teensy from version 3 upwards with touchscreen

 This library is intended for use with an ILIxxxx_t3n library: https://github.com/kurte/ILI9341_t3n